shanwilkinson2/cleaning_postcodes/README.md

 # cleaning_postcodes

 * Function which aims to take postcodes inputted & correct common errors so the postcodes can be matched to a list of existing postcodes
-* Does not check if the postcodes actually exist, just that the format is compatible with those that do exist.
+* Does not check if the postcodes actually exist, just that the format is compatible with those that do exist
+* Only checks for full postcodes not part postcodes

 ## errors currently corrected:
 * lowercase